VoodooSMBus/VoodooRMI/README.md

 ## How do I know if my device is compatible?

 VoodooRMI is not likely to work on devices which have Ivy Bridge CPUs or older.
 Refer to [issue #33](https://github.com/VoodooSMBus/VoodooRMI/issues/33#issuecomment-667596831)
+If you are using OpenCore bootloader and having some issues with the Synaptic SMBus PS/2 touchpad, this kext can't work because VoodooPS2Controller attach to PS2M/MOU so that RMISMBUS can't load.
 **SMBus**

 Windows: